szaghi/MaTiSSe/examples/getting_started/getting_started.md

 + `data-z          `, default `0`.

 The most part of options are standard `CSS` options.
 However some exceptions are present.
 Before read about them, we discuss how set the slide options.

+$note
+$content{
+For all the slide containers the user can set any valid css style options, not only the default ones.
+}
+$endnote

 ### Slide container, setting options